W-Mills/rust-book/README.md

 let arr_slice = &a[..3]; // [1, 2]
 ```
 ---
-# Using Structs to Structure Related Data Ch.5
+# Using Structs to Structure Related Data: Ch.5
 - Struct is a custom data type that allows you to package and organize related values as named *fields* that comprise a meaningful group
   - Methods are associated functions
   - Can instantiate structs, use dot notation to retrieve values